 Then this study analyzes the interaction effects of democracy and government effectiveness on COVID-19 using excess mortality.
 It argues that democracy is not a determinant of the higher number of COVID-19 deaths but conditions the effects of government effectiveness on fatalities.
-This suggests that effective democratic governments can reduce COVID-19 excess mortality.
+This suggests that effective democratic governments can reduce excess mortality due to COVID-19.